 One successful approach to address this issue is called \LF \cite{Luscher:1985dn, Luscher:1986pf, Luscher:1990ux}, developed by L\"uscher and collaborators more than 30 years ago.
 By making use of the finite volume effects, \LF describes relation of the spectrum $E(L)$ of a two-body system on the finite lattice of size $L$ with the scattering phase shift $\delta(E)$ of this system in the continuum Minkowski space.
-The extension of \LF to three-body systems is still undergoing ~\cite{Hansen:2014eka, Jackura:2019bmu, Hansen:2019nir, Blanton:2020gmf, Hammer:2017uqm, Muller:2020wjo, Muller:2021uur, Mai:2017bge, Mai:2018djl, Brett:2021wyd}. \LF and its extension are not only practically useful, but also is invaluably model-independent on theoretical side.
+The extension of \LF to three-body systems is still undergoing ~\cite{Hansen:2014eka, Jackura:2019bmu, Hansen:2019nir, Blanton:2020gmf, Hammer:2017uqm, Muller:2020wjo, Muller:2021uur, Mai:2017bge, Mai:2018djl, Brett:2021wyd, Mai:2021lwb}. \LF and its extension are not only practically useful, but also is invaluably model-independent on the theoretical side.
 Deriving these model-independent theoretical approaches are very challenging and require a lot of wisdom and insight.
-Encouraged by the achievement of machine learning in various areas, it is intriguing to ask if the data driven \NN is able to discover the \LF (and its variance) after fed by plenty data of spectra on lattice and corresponding phase shifts are available.
-If a model-independence link does exist, in principle, a highly generalizable \NN will be a decent approximation of this link, because of the universal approximation theorem \cite{hornik:1989, hornik:1991, leshno1993}.
-In this letter, we will show that \NN is able to rediscover the numerical \LF to a high precision.